jboss-developer/jboss-eap-quickstarts/servlet-security/README.md

 The example can be deployed using Maven from the command line or from Eclipse using JBoss Tools.

-To implement web security, you need to:
+To implement Servlet security, you need to:

 1. The application will use a security domain that needs to defined in the application server standalone.xml as follows, Find the `<subsystem xmlns="urn:jboss:domain:security:1.1">` and copy the following XML snippet into the `<security-domains>` section: